 Lake Forest Campground

-If you are looking for an isolated located at Lake Tahoe, consider Lake Forest Campground.
+If you are looking for an isolated location at Lake Tahoe, consider Lake Forest Campground.
 Located on the north end of the lake, this seasonally open campground offers 20 camping spots for tent campers and travel trailers under 25 feet.

 Each camping site comes with a grill for cooking and a picnic table.
 You can easily walk to Lake Forest Beach, where you can rent a kayak.

-You cannot stay more than 10 days at this first-come first-serve campground.
+You cannot stay more than 10 days at this first-come, first-serve campground.

 2504-2540 Lake Forest Rd, Tahoe City, CA